RobertNorthard/robertnorthard.github.io/_posts/2019-09-15-why-use-terraform.markdown

 ### API support

-Terraform naturally lags behind he cloud providers API and therefore latest and greatest features and often not available for new services.
+Terraform naturally lags behind the cloud providers API and therefore latest and greatest features and often not available for new services.

 ### Statefile